psaikido/hugle.uk/content/suttas/sn1/290-anatta-lakkhana.md

 ---
+bannerTitle: Pali Canon Anthology
-title: "SN 22.59 Anatta-lakkhana Sutta: The Characteristics of Non-Self"
+title: Characteristics of Non-Self
-bannerTitle: "Saṁyutta Nikāya I"
-layout: default
-subnav: suttas-sn1
+type: suttas/sn1
 ---

+#### SN 22.59 Anatta-lakkhana Sutta: The Characteristics of Non-Self

 After the very first Sutta ([SN 56.11](https://www.dhammatalks.org/suttas/SN/SN56_11.html)) the group of five the Buddha used to practice with are still confused.
 He tells them: